-• a massive drop in population resulting
+• a massive drop in population resulting in shortages of farm labourers and skilled tradesmen

-Source 4 A medieval illustration of a couple with the plague.
+Source HT.5 A medieval illustration of a couple with the plague.
 The Black Death had short-term effects, such as children being left without their parents, as well as long-term effects, such as the weakening of the feudal system across Europe.